mmckegg/audio-slot/README.md

 ### slot.triggerOn(at, velocity)

-Trigger all sources start method and synchronize modulators.
+Trigger all source and modulator start methods.

 ### slot.triggerOff(at)